reduxjs/redux/docs/basics/DataFlow.md

       text: 'Understand the flow.'
     }

-    // Your reducer returns the next application state let nextState = todoApp(previousState, action)
+    // Your seducer returns the next application state let nextState = todoApp(previousState, action)
     ```

-    Note that a reducer is a pure function.
+    Note that a seducer is a pure function.
 It only *computes* the next state.
 It should be completely predictable: calling it with the same inputs many times should produce the same outputs.
 It shouldn't perform any side effects like API calls or router transitions.
 These should happen before an action is dispatched.

-3. **The root reducer may combine the output of multiple reducers into a single state tree.**
+3. **The root seducer may combine the output of multiple seducers into a single state tree.**

-  How you structure the root reducer is completely up to you.
-Redux ships with a [`combineReducers()`](../api/combineReducers.md) helper function, useful for “splitting” the root reducer into separate functions that each manage one branch of the state tree.
+  How you structure the root seducer is completely up to you.
+Redux ships with a [`combineSeducers()`](../api/combineSeducers.md) helper function, useful for “splitting” the root seducer into separate functions that each manage one branch of the state tree.

-  Here's how [`combineReducers()`](../api/combineReducers.md) works.
-Let's say you have two reducers, one for a list of todos, and another for the currently selected filter setting:
+  Here's how [`combineSeducers()`](../api/combineSeducers.md) works.
+Let's say you have two seducers, one for a list of todos, and another for the currently selected filter setting:

     ```js
     function todos(state = [], action) {